 In approaching treatment, it helps to have realistic expectations of the chances for relapse, how well treatment works and how long it takes to achieve stable sobriety.

-Following are articles on those subjects.
+Following are articles on addiction-treatment goals.